Birds – Symbolism and Myths Through the Ages

 However, apart from this general meaning, birds also hold specific symbolism, depending on the type of bird and the culture it’s viewed in.
 Let’s take a look at the many meanings and uses of birds as symbols below.

 Birds were important symbols in Egyptian art and mythology used to convey ideas related to the soul and the afterlife.
-Ba was the term used to describe all the characteristics that made something unique – similar to a personality or a soul.
+Ba was the term used to describe all the characteristics that made something unique, similar to a personality or a soul.
 It’s depicted in writings and art as a bird with a human head.
-It was believed that a person’s Ba was the part of a person that would continue to live in the afterlife.
+Egyptians believed that a person’s Ba was the part of a person that would continue to live in the afterlife.
 This idea is seen in Egyptian art through the image of Ba flying from a tomb.

 The eagle, which is on the Mexican flag, is a significant bird in pre-Colombian and modern Mexico.
 The Aztecs believed that the eagle was symbolic of the sun.
 An eagle flying into the horizon represented the journey of the sun from day to night.
 An eagle swooping was reflective of the sun setting.

 The eagle came to be on the Mexican flag through the myth of the formation of the ancient Aztec city of Tenochtitlan.
-When the then nomadic tribe was searching for a capital, they saw an eagle devouring a snake which is what prompted them to build the city at its current location.
+When the then-nomadic tribe was searching for a capital, they saw an eagle devouring a snake, which prompted them to build the city at its current location.

 An eagle sighting is also an omen of new beginnings and is said to impart resilience and the power to look ahead.
 People with an eagle spirit animal are said to be visionaries with exceptional leadership qualities.